Logo with a stylized topographic map design and the text 'Dr. Chantelle Quesnelle'.

 So now that you’ve read all the very important professional details about my background, training, and experience, I thought it might be nice to share a bit more about the human side of me - the pieces that shape how I show up in my work and in the world.

 I grew up here in Simcoe County.
-In high school and early university, I spent summers working at a camp on Georgian Bay and the school year lifeguarding and teaching swim lessons.
+In high school and early university, I spent summers working at a camp on Georgian Bay and the school year lifeguarding and teaching swimming lessons.
 These early experiences sparked my love of working with young people and being part of their growth and independence.

 My first role after completing my undergraduate degree in psychology was as a 911 operator and dispatcher.
 Supporting people in moments of acute crisis was meaningful and formative work, and it ultimately led me to pursue graduate training in counselling psychology so I could support people not only in urgent moments, but through the many challenges, changes, and transitions that are part of everyday life.

 I completed my master’s degree at the University of Calgary, where I studied hard and soaked up everything Alberta has to offer - snowboarding in the mountains, hiking, camping, and plenty of adventure.
 With family back in Ontario, I eventually made my way home to settle into my professional life here in Simcoe County.
+I returned to school (again) in 2020 to complete my doctorate in counselling psychology at the University of Toronto (while working full time, being a mom, and during the pandemic!).

-I’m also a mom to two wonderful kids, and we share our home with June, our much-loved family dog.
+I’m a mom to two wonderful kids, and we share our home with June, our much-loved family dog.
 Weekends often find us at the local ski hill, exploring outdoors, playing sports, or enjoying cozy time at home together.